ppy/osu-wiki/wiki/Ranking_Criteria/Skinning/en.md

 ## osu!catch Catcher Set

 All elements besides lightning.png are gameplay relevant.
-For a catcher the plate must be perfectly centered and exactly 302px across in width.
+For catchers the plate must be perfectly centered and exactly 302px across in width.

 |File Name   |Notes   |Set Completion   |Recommended Sizes for SD Skins   |
 |--:|:-:|:-:|:-:|